DynamoDS/DynamoPrimer/02_Hello-Dynamo/2-6_the_quick_start_guide.md

 4. Point by Coordinates and Distance To to Circle by Center Point and Radius

 ###2.4.4 Executing the Graph
-With our Graph defined, all we need to do is tell Dynamo to execute it.
-By clicking on Run in the Execution Bar, the Nodes will be activated, data will pass through the Wires, and we should see the results of the Graph in the
+With our Program Flow defined, all we need to do is tell Dynamo to execute it.
+By clicking on Run in the Execution Bar, the Nodes will be activated, data will pass through the Wires, and we should see the results in the 3d Preview.

 ![NEEDS UPDATE - After Run](images/2-4/05-GraphExecuted.png)
 > 1. Click Run - In Manual Mode, we need to Click Run to execute the graph